AugustT/marty/README.md

 ![appScreenshots](https://github.com/AugustT/marty/raw/master/App/screenshots.jpg "App screenshots")

-This R-shiny web app was designed for the 2018 Ebbe Nielsen prize by Tom August.
+This R-shiny web app was designed for the 2018 Ebbe Nielsen Challenge by Tom August.
 Copying and reuse of the code is strongly encouraged.

 [Watch a video introduction here](https://youtu.be/-MPH-ETD-aM)